Nordix/keycloak-client-cert-lookup-for-envoy/README.md

-# Keycloak X509 Client Certificate Lookup SPI for Envoy
+# Keycloak X509 Client Certificate Lookup for Envoy

-This project provides an X509 client certificate lookup SPI for Keycloak.
+This project provides an X509 client certificate lookup implementation for Envoy.
-It allows Keycloak to retrieve the client certificate from the `x-forwarded-client-cert` (XFCC) header set by [Envoy proxy](https://www.envoyproxy.io/) and use it for authentication.
+It allows Keycloak to retrieve the client certificate from the `x-forwarded-client-cert` (XFCC) header set by [Envoy proxy](https://www.envoyproxy.io/) and use it for authorization.
 For more information, refer to [Keycloak's reverse proxy documentation](https://www.keycloak.org/server/reverseproxy) and the section [Enabling client certificate lookup](https://www.keycloak.org/server/reverseproxy#_enabling_client_certificate_lookup).

-Why this project?
-The extension was submitted as a pull request [keycloak#33159](https://github.com/keycloak/keycloak/pull/33159), but client certificate lookup implementations for new proxies are no longer accepted.
-Instead, implementations are encouraged to be developed as extensions.
+See also [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-client-cert) on XFCC header.

 See [Configuring Kubernetes Ingress Controllers for Client Certificate Forwarding](docs/ingress-controllers.md) for more information on how to configure Kubernetes ingress controllers for client certificate forwarding.

 > ⚠️ **Alert:** There are implications that you should be aware of when enabling client certificate lookup in Keycloak.
 For more information, see [Understanding Client Certificate Forwarding and Security Implications](docs/security-and-client-cert-forwarding.md).

+This project was created because the code submitted in [keycloak#33159](https://github.com/keycloak/keycloak/pull/33159) was not accepted.
+Instead, Keycloak encourages the development of implementations for different proxies as extensions.

 ## Installation